wp-plugins/1000grad-epaper/readme.txt

 == Description ==

-In only a few simple steps you can create a browsable ePaper from scratch, simply by providing a PDF document.
-Thanks to our up to date HTML5 viewer your ePaper will look brilliant and sharp, even on Android, iPad and other devices.
+In only a few simple steps you can create <b>a browsable ePaper</b> from scratch, simply by providing a PDF document.
+Thanks to our up to date <b>HTML5 viewer</b> your ePaper will look brilliant and sharp, even on Android, iPad and other devices.

-In nur wenigen Schritten erstellen Sie sich aus Ihrer PDF-Datei ein blätterbares Dokument für Ihre Webseite.
+In nur wenigen Schritten erstellen Sie sich aus Ihrer PDF-Datei <b>ein blätterbares Dokument für Ihre Webseite</b>.
 Auch auf Android, iPad & Co. macht Ihr ePaper in der automatischen HTML5-Darstellung einen sehr guten Eindruck.

 = Information =